robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 ***********
 ***********

-# Collaborative relationships in translational medical research
+# Collaborative Relationships in Translational Medical Research
-This DSS project in Allied Heathcare is a collaboration between IGV, the CMI Minor Data Enginering and the Prometheus data-lab.
+This DSS project foccuses on pactice-based resrch in Allied Heathcare.
+It is a translational collaboration between IGV, the CMI Minor Data Enginering and the Prometheus data-lab.
 The project is supported by the Program for AI & ethics [https://www.hogeschoolrotterdam.nl/go/ai-en-ethiek/over-ons/#flex], DCC SURF-pilot project [https://www.surf.nl/en/news/six-new-pilots-awarded-in-dcc-for-practice-based-research] and Data Supported Healthcare: Zorgtech010 data-science unit
 [https://www.hogeschoolrotterdam.nl/onderzoek/projecten-en-publicaties/zorginnovatie/zorginnovatie-met-technologie/Data-Supported-Healthcare/].